 Applicant Response: Water and sewer mains are located within the abutting rights-of-way.
-As documented on the Plan Set, individual service lines are planned to be extended to Parcel 2 (Parcel 1 is already served).
-It is not anticipated that water or sewer lines will need to cross any parcels; therefore it is not anticipated that additional easements, noted in this section, will be necessary.
+As documented on the Plan Set, individual service lines are planned to be extended so that each parcel has one water and one sewer service line.
+As designed, water and/or sewer lines will not need to cross any parcels; therefore it is not anticipated that additional easements, noted in this section, will be necessary.